-Cinnamon roll casserole tastes just like decadent cinnamon rolls, but without all the effort!
-This cinnamon roll casserole recipe is the ultimate brunch dish, made with Pillsbury refrigerated cinnamon rolls, eggs, milk, a touch of maple syrup, and a drizzle of icing over the top.
-It’s super easy to make and can even be assembled the night before.
+Cinnamon Roll Casserole tastes just like decadent cinnamon rolls, but without all the effort!
+This easy recipe is the ultimate brunch dish, made with Pillsbury refrigerated cinnamon rolls, eggs, milk, a touch of maple syrup, and a drizzle of icing over the top.
+It’s super quick to make and can even be assembled the night before.
 A sweet treat that will be the hit of any breakfast or brunch!

-Not only is this casserole super easy and absolutely scrumptious, it makes the whole house smell amazing while it’s baking!
-Your friends and family will definitely be asking you for the simple recipe!
+Not only is this an easy breakfast recipe and absolutely scrumptious, it makes the whole house smell amazing while it’s baking!
+Your friends and family will definitely be asking you for the recipe!
 It’s just SO good!

-serving of cinnamon roll casserole on a plate with a fork
+Piece of cinnamon roll casserole on a plate with a fork.

 • Butter.
 Melted butter is added to the bottom of the dish, so there is no sticking.
 It also adds deliciousness to the overall taste of the casserole.

 • Eggs.
-Four large eggs is the perfect amount to make this casserole that will serve 12 people.
+Four large eggs is the perfect amount for the proper consistency and to help all of the ingredients bind together.

 • Milk.
 Whole milk makes for a richer casserole.
 But skim milk or even almond milk will work just fine.

-• Vanilla.
+• Vanilla extract.
 To enhance that classic cinnamon roll flavor!

 • Cinnamon.
 Extra cinnamon because YUM!